 Perhaps the phrasing of the guidance is at fault.
 Instead of writing what you know, I would suggest the advice should be: know what you write.
 That frees you to create anything, yet means you should also research and create with depth instead of just glossing over the surface.

 In this class I will be addressing three key aspects of creating fiction: inspiration, experimentation, and culmination.
 Each lesson will contain an assignment, but not a simple by-the-numbers routine.
 You will be writing what you know, but what you know is a lot more than what you think you know.
+You will need a notepad and a pen.

 Writing what you know should not limit your scope as a writer, but instead empower you to write more and better.
 It is entirely dependent on what you know, but that is a variable you can change.
 I have written this Creating Fiction class to help you see creating fiction from a new angle, no matter your experience or skill level as a writer.